 - c) Interior construction activities may occur on any day and any time provided they comply with the County noise standards.
 (SBCC 83.01.080). - d) Construction equipment shall be muffled per manufacturer's specifications.
-Electrically powered equipment shall be used instead of pneumatic or internal combustion powered equipment, where feasible. - All stationary construction equipment shall be placed in a manner so that emitted noise is directed away from sensitive receptors nearest the project site.
+Electrically powered equipment shall be used instead of pneumatic or internal combustion powered equipment, where feasible. - e) All stationary construction equipment shall be placed in a manner so that emitted noise is directed away from sensitive receptors nearest the project site.
 [Mitigation Measure N-1 - Grading/Planning]

 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XIII.
-POPULATION AND HOUSING - Will the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
-SUBSTANTIATION:
+POPULATION AND HOUSING - Will the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \square c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes S SUBSTANTIATION:

 - a) No Impact.
-The proposed project will not induce substantial population growth in the area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure).
-No houses are being proposed as part of the proposed project for construction workers or those that will be employed during operation of the facility.
-Construction is anticipated to take approximately four (4) months, with a maximum of 12 construction workers per day.
+The proposed Project will not induce substantial population growth in the area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure).
+No houses are being proposed as part of the proposed Project for construction workers or those that will be employed during operation of the facility.
+Construction is anticipated to take approximately 6 1⁄2 months (26 weeks), with a maximum of 20 construction workers per day.
 During operation, the project site will be un-manned.
-Accordingly, the proposed project will not result in any impacts to housing or related infrastructure, nor will it require construction of additional housing.
+Accordingly, the proposed Project will not result in any impacts to housing or related infrastructure, nor will it require construction of additional housing.
 No significant adverse impacts are anticipated and, therefore, no mitigation measures are required. - b) No Impact.
-The proposed project will not displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere because the project site is currently undeveloped.
+The proposed Project will not displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere because the project site is currently undeveloped.
 No significant adverse impacts are anticipated and, therefore, no mitigation measures are required. - c) No Impact.
-The proposed project will not displace substantial numbers of people, necessitating the construction of replacement housing elsewhere because the project site is currently undeveloped.
+The proposed Project will not displace substantial numbers of people, necessitating the construction of replacement housing elsewhere because the project site is currently undeveloped.
 No significant adverse impacts are anticipated and, therefore, no mitigation measures are required.

-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact

 XIV.
 PUBLIC SERVICES

 a) Will the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

 Fire Protection? \boxtimes

 Police Protection? \boxtimes

 Schools? \boxtimes

-Parks?
+Parks? \boxtimes

-Other Public Facilities?
+Other Public Facilities? \boxtimes

 S SUBSTANTIATION:

-Bernardino County Fire Department.
-Twentynine Palms Fire Department is located approximately 0.6 mile to the north of the project site.
-The proposed project will not substantially impact service ratios, response times, or other performance objectives related to fire protection.
+a) Fire - Less than Significant Impact.
+The proposed Project area is serviced by the Twentynine Palms Fire Department located approximately 0.6 mile to the north of the project site.
+The proposed Project will not substantially impact service ratios, response times, or other performance objectives related to fire protection.
 However, during construction, some public services including fire protection may be required but these will be short-term requirements and will not require increases in the level of public service offered or affect these agencies' response times.
 The project will incorporate perimeter and internal access driveway systems that are accessible to emergency equipment, including knox locks on the gates for 24-hour access.